The Common Language Everyone Speaks

 Several weeks ago, I was reading something that caused me to worry.
 A line in a scriptural narrative biography tells how his father taught him in all the ways of right.
 As a father, I thought about what I had taught my children, and it wasn't much.
 They weren't going to become Enochs from anything I showed them.
 Football on Sundays, basketball during the week, too much TV, long absences at a remote job, lots of time sitting at a computer doing, from their perspective, who knows what.
 I'm not sure I'm teaching them much of anything.

 This bothered me.
-As a good practice, we’ve tried rounding up the kids to read before.
+As a good practice, we've tried rounding up the kids to read before.
 But each time this proved somewhat disastrous.
 The problem is the wide range of ages.
-I’m 34, Jane 32, Sally 9, Susan 5, and Spot 3.
+I'm 34, Shannon 32, Sally 9, Susan 5, and Spot 3.
 Try holding a meaningful discussion when everyone is at a different comprehension level.
-What Susan can grasp isn’t on the same level as Sally.
-And Sally is far beyond Spot, and so on, to say nothing of Jane or me.
+What Susan can grasp isn't on the same level as Sally.
+And Sally is far beyond Spot, and so on, to say nothing of Shannon or me.

 The situation isn't too unlike the problem with technical levels and user documentation.
 Power users need one kind of documentation, beginners another.
 It's hard to satisfy both groups with the same content.